8h 6m of daylight left

 Peak window

-Current: 5.3 ft @ 15s • 3 mph wind. wave height is in a sweet spot for this spot period is strong, adding good push to the sets light wind is keeping things clean wind direction is generally helping the shape
+Current: 4.1 ft @ 13s • 4 mph wind. wave height is in a sweet spot for this spot period has some energy but isn't classic groundswell light wind is keeping things clean wind direction is fighting the banks and shape

 Best this week